 Below are four passive recovery means athletes and coaches can do to recovery and adapt better.

 Most athletes need 6-8 hours of consistent sleep (consistent sleep throughout the night, but also on consistent sleeping patterns night to night).
 In the event that is not possible, napping should be implemented to allow for maximal recovery.
-It is important to note that over-sleeping, refereed to as “Sleep Insomnia” often occurs when someone sleeps to long, which upon waking they are left in a REM-cycle state of mind, feeling drowsy with slower mental cognition, indicating too much sleep.
+It is important to note that over-sleeping, referred to as “Sleep Insomnia” often occurs when someone sleeps too long, which upon waking they are left in a REM-cycle state of mind, feeling drowsy with slower mental cognition, indicating too much sleep.

 Napping can be a highly beneficial means to recover.
 Taking 20-30 minute naps can help increase recovery and mental cognition, however any longer than 30 minutes could result in sleep insomnia.
 It is important to note, that while napping can be helpful at getting quality sleep, it does not replace sound sleep patterns.
 Therefore, lifestyle modification to allow for sleep medications should be taken in the event sleeping for 6-8 hours is not happening on a consistent basis.